BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 Totally boring, but effective.
 And a topics full books have been written about, so I leave it at that here.

-## Realize that you're measured by results only
+## You're measured by results only
 There's an ugly truth to competitive sports: No matter how ugly you play, nobody will probably bother as long as you deliver the expected results (or even go beyond that).

 On the other hand, how many trainers do you know of that are still in their seat, whose teams played beautifully but weren't really successful?

 For IT professionals that like to argue about technical excellence, code quality, testability etc. this is sometimes hard to swallow, but a product that has 100% test coverage but fails to deliver value to the end user, will go down as a failure in the history of the organization no matter how good the technical bits were.

-Similarly, and that's even harder for someone like me to swallow, it doesn't matter what good, productive atmosphere you created, how adaptable your team is, how fast it makes it makes informed decisions, if you're not delivering on results, you're likely not positively remembered.
+Similarly, and that's even harder for someone like me to swallow, it doesn't matter what good, productive atmosphere you created, how adaptable your team is, how fast it makes informed decisions, if you're not delivering on results, you're likely not positively remembered.

-## Realize that your expertise from yesterday is slowly but silently depleting
+## Your expertise from yesterday is slowly but silently depleting
 Remember when Jose Mourinho still called himself "the special one"?
 That was before he was fired three times from Real Madrid, Chelsea London and Manchester United.

 For me he seems to be a pretty good example of someone that used to be successful, but wasn't able to adjust his skills while the football was changing around him.
 And now most opponents have understood the defensive style he's playing.
 Without re-inventing himself, he won't be able to get back to his glorious days.